nodejs/node/doc/api/crypto.md

 - MD5 and SHA-1 are no longer acceptable where collision resistance is required such as digital signatures.
-- The key used with RSA, DSA and DH algorithms is recommended to have at least 2048 bits and that of the curve of ECDSA and ECDH at least 224 bits, to be safe to use for several years.
+- The key used with RSA, DSA, and DH algorithms is recommended to have at least 2048 bits and that of the curve of ECDSA and ECDH at least 224 bits, to be safe to use for several years.
 - The DH groups of `modp1`, `modp2` and `modp5` have a key size